jtaylor1204/Dicee-Game/README.md

 - Use this to settle arguments, assign chores, make a decision - the possibilities are endless!

-### Bugs/Updates to be made - I am always open to comments and guidance on how to solve these!
+## Bugs/Updates to be made - I am always open to comments and guidance on how to solve these!

 - [ ] Add more React components to stop instructions from rendering on screen load

 ## Tech Used / Dependencies

-- This is vanilla JS App.
+- This app was created with vanilla JS.

 - Color inspiration from: [Color Hunt](https://colorhunt.co/)